SenpaiPlz/HGOP/aboutme.md

 ### Name.
 Eythor Andri Einarsson.
 ### Education and employment history.
 Graduated from MH, on my third year in HR.
-No employment in software development to this date.
+No previous employment in software development.
 ### What kind of software person are you.
-I like working in the backend and testing.
+Im the kind of software person that loves devops and the backend.
 ### What do you expect to get out of this course.
-Id like to get better at testing the code that I write, such that I know that it does what I intend it to do.
+I'd like to get better at testing the code that I write and get more experience setting up devop pipelines etc, such that I will be familiar with those systems as I enter the workforce.